MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 BREAKING CHANGES:

-* **App Service App Stack Re-alignment** - due to a number of changes in how the Service manages App and Stack settings, the Terraform resource schema and validation needs to be updated to re-align with the service.
+* **App Service App Stack Re-alignment** - due to several changes in how the Service manages App and Stack settings, the Terraform resource schema and validation needs to be updated to re-align with the service.
 Whist we ordinarily avoid breaking changes outside a major release, the drift has made several aspects of these resources in an unworkable position resulting in a poor experience for many users ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))

 * `azurerm_windows_web_app`
     * `node_version` Valid values are now `~12`, `~14`, `~16`, and  `~18`.
 This is due to an underlying change to where the Service reads the Node value from in the API request.